justinmccoy/keras-binary-classifier/README.md

-# seeFOOD CNN a binary classifier written in Keras and converted to coreML
+# seeFOOD CNN, a binary classifier written in Keras and converted to coreML

 Walk you through how to use GPU hardware in the Cloud with Nimbix, to quickly train and deploy a Convolutional Neural Network Model that can tell you whether or not your lunchtime nutritional choice is the right one - all with the camera of the mobile phone in your pocket.
 All you need are some photos, descriptions of them, and you can be up and running with a model to stream video through in no time flat.